 Enjoy Christmas Day with a walk on the Great Wall to appreciate 2,000 years of historical significance whilst admiring the panoramic views.
 The Great Wall is China's most iconic attraction, which stretches over 4,000 miles from the Shanhaiguan Pass on the east coast to the Gobi Desert in the west.
 In the afternoon we visit the exquisite Summer Palace.
 This evening, indulge in a Christmas meal made up of some of China's most famous dishes, including the local delicacy, Peking Duck.

 Visit one of the most important archaeological discoveries of the 20th century: the Terracotta Warriors.
 The figures were created over 2,000 years ago to accompany Emperor Qin Shihuang into the afterlife.
 Later, wander through the Muslim Quarter.

-This morning, visit the lovely Little Wild goose Pagoda and the Xian Museum before wandering through the Muslim Quarters.
-In the afternoon, fly to Chengdu.
+This morning, visit the lovely Little Wild goose Pagoda and the Xian Museum.
+In the afternoon, take the bullet train to Chengdu.

 Travel to Leshan to visit the Grand Buddha, the worlds largest stone-carved Buddhist statue.
 We take a short boat trip to view the statue from the river.
 Return to Chengdu, visiting the old town of Huanglongxi en-route.

 On New Years Eve, visit the famous Panda Conservation Centre to see these charismatic animals being reared in wooded surroundings reminiscent of their natural habitat.
 Later, visit the ancient World Heritage Dujiangyan Irrigation project.
 Sample a delicious New Years meal this evening, inspired by the local Sichuan cuisine.